IN THIS ARTICLE

 Learn more about exporting data from Woodpecker »

 When you click the last tab, “To Check”, you will see a list of prospects that were not contacted yet, and sending for them was suspended.
-When you click the tab "To Check", you'll see 5 categories there:
+In this tab, you'll see 6 categories:

-Missing Snippet - Woodpecker cannot send a message to a prospect with a missing snippet,
+Snippet Issue - Woodpecker cannot send a message to a prospect with a missing snippet,

 Autoreply – you received an autoresponder, set a new date for the follow-ups,